New ETFs On The Block: Egshares Emerging Markets Dividend Growth ETF (EMDG)

 TTI

-As of today, our Trend Tracking Index (TTI—green line in above chart) has bounced off its long term trend line (red) by +3.91% as part of the post election rebound.
+As of today, our Trend Tracking Index (TTI—green line in above chart) has bounced off its long term trend line (red) by +1.38% after briefly dipping below it late in June.

 To avoid a potential whip-saw, a Sell signal to move out of all domestic equity positions will be generated once we have clearly pierced the line to the downside.
 Be sure to tune in for the latest updates.